tractor/tractor-website/diffusion-processing.md

     tractor dpreproc DicomDirectories:dicom/dti

 Notice that the DICOM subdirectory given is relative to the session directory.
 More than one directory can be specified if multiple acquisition series are relevant.

+Alternatively, the newer [`divest` back-end](TractoR-and-DICOM.html#the-divest-back-end) can be used to select the relevant series interactively, using

+    tractor dpreproc DicomReader:divest

 The preprocessing can be completed noninteractively by setting the "Interactive" option to `false`: